v47-io/ez-dyndns-rs/README.md

 ## Executables

-Each implementation crate provides a daemon executable, e.g. `dyndnsd-gandi-livedns` which checks for a changed external IP address per the configured interval.
+Each implementation crate provides a daemon executable, e.g. `dyndns-gandi-livedns` which checks for a changed external IP address per the configured interval.

 To start the daemon execute it and provide the path to the configuration file via a positional